Top 100 Content Marketing Question: How do you repurpose content that is still valuable?

-10 approaches to repurpose content and squeeze out more value
+10 ways to repurpose existing content marketing and squeeze out more value

 These questions point to your content marketing strategy.
-When you already have good evergreen content on your website, do you still need to create brand-new content week after week, month after month?
+When you already have good evergreen content on your website, do you still need to create more brand-new content week after week, month after month?

 Maybe you don’t.
-Maybe you just need a way to freshen up the existing content.
-Repurpose content before you create new content.
+Maybe you just need ways to freshen up the existing content.
+Why?

-If you’re afraid that evergreen content might be getting stale, how can you repurpose content, increase its value, and expand your audience?
+If you’re afraid that your evergreen content marketing might be getting a little stale, how can you repurpose content, increase its value, and expand your audience?

-Decide whether to refresh, re-divide, re-envision, or remove existing content.
+10 ways to refresh, re-divide, re-envision, or remove existing content

 - Write snappy new benefit-laden headlines.
 A/B test old vs. new headlines.

 - Add subheads, bullets, call-outs, and white space to boost scannability on a PC or cell phone.

 Taking this approach helped HP increase traffic to its existing long-form content by more than 30%.